MayaY2014/softlayer-python/README.md

 * Guarantee fast load times
 * Automate repetitive tasks
 * Embed responsiveness in its core rather than wrapping code around elements to make it responsive
-* Have indexes/tables of content built automatically
+* Have indexes/table of contents built automatically
 * Deploy minified or unminified JavaScript and CSS in production
-* Run a local instance of the site on modern Windows OS platforms
+* Run a local instance of your site on modern Windows OS platforms

 ### Features and Delighters